NOQA – Nordic Quality Assurance

 The national organisations have convened annually since 1992 to exchange experiences and discuss recent developments in evaluation and quality assurance of higher education.
 In 2003, the annual meeting officially formalised the co-operation as the Nordic Quality Assurance Network in Higher Education (NOQA).

 NOQA member countries have convened once a year to annual meetings where recent developments of quality assurance activities in each country and internationally have been discussed.
 The annual meetings rotate between the member countries.
 The country who arranges the annual meeting acts as an official representative of the network and chairs the network.
 Each term for chairing begins one year before hosting the annual meeting at which next chairing country and agency will take over.
+Every second year NOQA also invites the national quality assurance agencies from the Baltic states to join the meetings.

 An important form of the collaboration is joint projects; the Nordic agencies have worked together on several projects.
 The network's annual meeting decides on the new joint projects and on their implementation.
 The projects have been significant in terms of learning from each other and enhancing co-operation between the organisations.
 All the projects have been published as reports.